 Final Check and Care Instructions

 Before you leave, we’ll make sure your crown is secure and comfortable.
 We’ll also give you tips on how to care for your new crown to keep it looking great and lasting as long as possible.
+Dental crowns are long-lasting when you practice good oral hygiene and keep up with your dental check-ups.

 How to Care for Dental Crowns

 Taking care of your dental crown keeps it looking great and ensures it lasts as long as possible.
 Proper care also helps maintain your overall oral health.
-Here are some easy tips to keep your crown in top shape:
+Here are some easy tips to keep your crown in top shape.

 Brush and Floss Daily